wasp-lang/wasp/web/docs/language/features.md

 When a user signs in for the first time, Wasp will create a new User account and link it to the chosen Auth Provider account for future logins.
 The `username` will default to a random dictionary phrase that does not exist in the database, such as `nice-blue-horse-27160`.

-If you would like to allow the user to select their own username, or some other sign up flow, you could add a boolean property to your User entity indicating the account setup is incomplete.
+If you would like to allow the user to select their own username, or some other sign up flow, you could add a boolean property to your `User` entity indicating the account setup is incomplete.
 You can then check this user's property on the client with the [`useAuth()`](#useauth) hook and redirect them when appropriate
-  - e.g. check on homepage if `user.isAuthSetup === false`, redirect them to `EditUserDetailsPage`.
+  - e.g. check on homepage if `user.isAuthSetup === false`, redirect them to `EditUserDetailsPage` where they can edit the `username` property.

 Alternatively, you could add a `displayName` property to your User entity and assign it using the details of their provider account.
 Below is an example of how to do this by using:
   - the `getUserFieldsFn` function to configure the user's `username` or `displayName` from their provider account

-  - the `configFn` function to customize the configuration of the Provider's settings
+We also show you how to customize the configuration of the Provider's settings using:
+  - the `configFn` function

 ```c title=main.wasp {9,10,13,14,26}
 app Example {